Muzi Mei: Media coverage

-Portions of her blog have now been translated into French and published as a book with the title Journal sexuel d'une jeune Chinoise sur le net (Éditions Albin Michel, 2005, ISBN 2-226-15980-0).
-A German translation is published as Mein intimes Tagebuch (Aufbau-Verlag, Jan.
-2007, ISBN 3-7466-2306-5).
+Portions of her blog have been translated into French and published as a book with the title Journal sexuel d'une jeune Chinoise sur le net (Éditions Albin Michel, 2005, ISBN 2-226-15980-0).
+A German translation is published as Mein intimes Tagebuch (Aufbau-Verlag, January 2007, ISBN 3-7466-2306-5).

 Muzi Mei was featured in an article in the December 12, 2005 issue of Time Magazine entitled "Sex, Please—We're Young and Chinese".

 Bokee.com has hired her to promote the concept of blogging.
 She has shifted to podcasting.
-"One recent podcast was an hour-long sound track of an amorous encounter, starting with 'Please come in' and finishing in climactic groans, panting and shrieking.
+According to the Sydney Morning Herald, "One [2005] podcast was an hour-long sound track of an amorous encounter, starting with 'Please come in' and finishing in climactic groans, panting and shrieking.
 It gets about 10,000 visits a day."